Strickland House, Vaucluse: Henry Moore ownership

-Henry Moore (1815-1888) moved into Strickland House in 1879 with his wife, Elizabeth, and seven of his adult children.
+Henry Moore (1815–1888) moved into Strickland House in 1879 with his wife, Elizabeth, and seven of his adult children.
 He was born in London in 1815 and came to Australia as a child with his father, Captain Joseph Moore, who became a merchant.
 After leaving school he entered his father's firm which was a large importing company.
 In 1839 he married Elizabeth Scholes Johnson and the couple had nine children – three sons and six daughters.
 He bought a large wharf at Darling Harbour which was later called Moore's Wharf.
-He was also an agent for the P & O shipping line.
-In 1868 he became a Member of the NSW Parliament and retained this position for almost 20 years.
+He was also an agent for P&O. In 1868 he became a Member of the NSW Parliament and retained this position for almost 20 years.

 An account of life at Strickland House and the Moore family in the 1880s was given by one of the housemaids when, in later years, she wrote of her life at the house:

-From July 1879 to June 1888 the Hon.
-Henry Moore MLC lived at Carrara.
+From July 1879 to June 1888 Henry Moore MLC lived at Carrara.
 He had extensive business in loading and discharging of vessels.
-About 1840 he bought Moore's Wharf at Millers Point and from 1852 to 1880 was the first P. & O. shipping agent in Sydney, becoming an MLA in 1868.
+About 1840 he bought Moore's Wharf at Millers Point and from 1852 to 1880 was the first P&O shipping agent in Sydney, becoming an MLA in 1868.
 He married Elizabeth Johnston in 1839 and over 20 years they had 12 children.
 They moved into Carrara in July 1869 from Barncleuth (later Kinnell), Darlinghurst as that suburb was getting too crowded.
 Some four years later Moore became owner of Carrara.
 Their youngest son, Verner, described the Carrara years as "halcyon".
 They would be invited on board ships anchored in the bay and would return the hospitality.
 He considered Carrara had a ghost in the giant bamboo, which would crash about in the wind.
 Mrs Moore died aged 66 in 1885 and in 1888 Henry died, aged 73.
 After 1888 the family split up, some going to England, some interstate.